-Vladimir is a city in Russia, an administrative center of Vladimir region.
-The city is located on the left bank of the river Klyazma 180 km to the north-east of Moscow.
-Vladimir is a large transportation juncture on highway (M-7 “Volga”) and railway (Moscow - Nizhny Novgorod).
+Vladimir is a city in Russia, the capital of the Vladimir region, located on the left bank of the Klyazma River, 184 km north-east of Moscow.

 More Historical Facts…

 In 1382, Vladimir, as well as other towns of the North-Eastern Russia, suffered from the invasion of Tokhtamysh.
 In 1395, during the invasion of Tamerlane, the miraculous icon of Our Lady of Vladimir was moved to Moscow to defend the town from invaders.
 For no apparent reason Tamerlane’s troops turned back from Yelets before reaching Moscow, and it was regarded as the intercession of the Virgin Mary and the icon was not returned to Vladimir.